Magic: The Gathering finance

 Magic: The Gathering finance or MtG finance is the financial management and investment as it pertains to the collectibility and playability of the Magic: The Gathering collectible card game.
 Investments are typically made in single cards whose value are expected to rise over time such as from a shifting metagame or low quantities of cards that may or may not increase in value due to a growing playerbase and their demand.
+The most expensive Magic: The Gathering cards are among the most expensive CCG cards.

 Like the stock market, cards are generally bought at a low price and/or are sold at a higher price during peak demand at a later date.
 Speculation is common as investors seek to predict which of 20,000+ unique cards will avoid a reprint thereby creating more demand.
 Speculation also occurs in the selling of card assets when a reprint is expected in an effort to maximize financial gain and minimize loss.
 Most financing is done through the buying and selling of cards, though some investors have traded their way to cards of higher value, or expected to gain value in the future.
 Additionally, some speculators have gone as far as manipulating the market by buying up large quantities of a single card in order to artificially inflate a card's price.

 Investments may also go beyond the acquirement of individual cards and may include booster boxes and packs or other unopened game products, complete card sets, or even original artwork featured in the game.